watson/slice-lines/README.md

 contruction of new objects and strings for each line in the text.

-As seen below `sliceLines()` can be several orders of magnitudes faster and scales linear with the amount of lines in the text.
+As seen below `sliceLines()` can be several orders of magnitudes faster and isn't impacted by the size of the text.

 Example extracting a line from a text with 500,000 lines